Sydney’s North Shore venues I LOVE as a luxury vendor - but which one’s for you?

 Gunners Barracks

-Overlooking Sydney Harbour from Mosman, Gunners Barracks is one of the city’s most sought-after heritage wedding venues.
-It’s known for gorgeous sandstone architecture, elevated views, and a refined ambience, the venue offers ceremony and reception spaces within one beautifully connected location.
+Overlooking Sydney Harbour (aren’t they all haha), Gunners Barracks is one of the city’s most sought-after heritage wedding venues.
+It’s known for sandstone architecture (similar to Burnt Orange), elevated views, and a refined vibe.
+The venue offers ceremony and reception spaces within one connected location.

 Best for: Timeless, heritage weddings with ceremony and reception in one place